 Limoncello is a classic digestif, served chilled, after dinner to aid in digestion.
 It’s also commonly served with soda water or in a spritz.
 It’s not hard to make at home, and there are a ton of simple limoncello recipes out there if you want to whip up your own.

-Choose a quality liqueur
+Choose a quality limoncello

 An all-natural limoncello will give your cocktails the best flavor.
-I’ve used Fabrizia, a local, New Hampshire-made limoncello that was gifted to me.
+Here I’ve used Fabrizia, a local, New Hampshire-made limoncello that was gifted to me.
 It has bright, fresh lemon flavor, and just the right balance of sweetness and alcoholic strength.
 Fabrizia is handcrafted and made in small batches with just four simple ingredients.

 In addition to their classic Limoncello, they also offer a Blood Orange liqueur and a creamy Limoncello, Crema di Limoncello.
 The Crema di Limoncello would make an excellent addition to a batch of easy Whipped Lemonade!